uclanlp/awesome-fairness-papers/README.md

 1. [Re-imagining Algorithmic Fairness in India and Beyond](https://arxiv.org/abs/2101.09995), Sambasivan, Nithya and Arnesen, Erin and Hutchinson, Ben and Doshi, Tulsee and Prabhakaran, Vinodkumar, 2021
 1. [Improving fairness in machine learning systems: What do industry practitioners need?](https://dl.acm.org/doi/10.1145/3290605.3300830), Holstein, Kenneth and Wortman Vaughan, Jennifer and Daumé III, Hal and Dudik, Miro and Wallach, Hanna, 2019
 1. The problem with bias: Allocative versus representational harms in machine learning, Barocas, Solon and Crawford, Kate and Shapiro, Aaron and Wallach, Hanna, 2017
+2. [The many dimensions of algorithmic fairness in educational applications](https://www.aclweb.org/anthology/W19-4401), Loukina, Anastassia  and Madnani, Nitin  and Zechner, Klaus, 2019

 #### Data, Models, & Metrics
 1. [Data Statements for Natural Language Processing: Toward Mitigating System Bias and Enabling Better Science](https://www.aclweb.org/anthology/Q18-1041), Bender, Emily M. and Friedman, Batya, 2018